bogste/bogste.ro/content/about/_index.md

 ---
 title: About
-description: About me page of Ian Bog`Ste
+description: About me page of Ian Bog'Ste
 images: ["/images/sunrise-938998_1280.jpg"]
 ---